Get into the Blend!

 This event will be limited to 140 participants.Register

 This event will be held online.
-Confirmed attendees will be provided with the virtual meeting link within one week of the conference.
+Confirmed attendees will be provided with the virtual meeting information within one week of the conference.

 Joli is a dynamic educator with over 17 years of experience.
 Her passion is empowering and engaging both educators and students with technology while promoting collaboration and creativity.
 As a former elementary classroom teacher, Jolianne has expertise in best practices across the curriculum.
 Joli is a Google for Education Certified Trainer, a Tech4Learning Innovative Educator, Seesaw Ambassador, and a BrainPOP Certified Teacher.
 Over the last year, Joli has presented professional development opportunities to educators and administrators across Massachusetts and New Hampshire.
 This Summer, Joli will be presenting sessions in Maine, New Hampshire, and Connecticut at Summit featuring the G Suite for Education.
 Joli curates her classroom tips and resources at www.flippedtechcoaching.com and you can follow her on Twitter @joliboucher.com.